-My wife, Sheila, and I recently took a road trip to North Carolina.
-We stopped to visit with my Brother and his family for a few days and had a wonderful time.
-Then we headed off to Fort Bragg, N.C. to attend All American Week.
-While we were there we did three book signings and met some really nice people.
-We went to the Division Review and watched excitedly as four sky divers parachuted down, one with a huge American flag and another with a POW/MIA flag.
-It’s an awesome site seeing the entire 82nd Abn.
+My wife, Sheila, and I just recently went on a road trip to visit my Brother and his family in Cary, North Carolina.
+We thoroughly enjoyed our time there with them.
+After spending a few days there we travelled to Ft.
+Bragg, N.C. to attend All American Week with the 82nd Airborne Division.
+It’s always a pleasure to return to my old alma mater.
+I did three book signings there and met many nice people.
+We went to the Division Review, which started with four sky divers coming down onto the parade field, one with a huge American flag, another with a POW/MIA flag.
+It is a sight to behold seeing the entire 82nd Abn.
 Division out on the parade field.
-From there we went to the Memorial Ceremony to honor the fallen troopers of the Division.
-It pulls at your heart strings watching each family lay a yellow rose at the base of the Global War on Terrorism Memorial.
+Immediately after the review, we headed to the Division Museum for the Memorial Ceremony honoring the fallen troopers of the 82nd.
+The ceremony was very moving with each family placing a yellow rose at the base of the Global War on Terrorism Memorial.

-We also attended the 82nd Association Social and were treated to the beautiful sounds of the 82nd Abn.
+We attended the Association Social and were treated to the wonderful sounds of the 82nd Abn.
 Chorus.
-While there, I had a chance to speak with Major General James L. Huggins, commander of the 82nd Abn.
+While there I had the opportunity to speak with Major General James L. Huggins, commander of the 82nd Abn.
 Division.

-We left for home on Sunday and stopped at Arlington National Cemetery to pay our respects to A.J. and all those who paid the ultimate sacrifice.
-We always look forward to seeing Arlington and meeting new families who are just going down that road of pain and sorrow.
-I try to offer them hope and comfort from someone who has been there before them.
+We left Ft.
+Bragg on Sunday and on our way home we stopped at Arlington National Cemetery to pay our respects to A.J. and the rest of the fallen soldiers who are buried there.
+I always look forward to seeing Arlington and meeting new families who are just going through the pain of losing a loved one.
+I feel that in some small way I can offer them comfort and give them hope as one who has been down that long, sad road.

 I will be attending this year’s World War II Weekend at Reading’s Mid-Atlantic Air Museum.
 The dates are June 6th, 7th, and 8th.
 Look for me in the hanger where I will have my new book, “All American Hearts.”
 The introduction for the book is written by Lt.
 Colonel Oliver North, USMC (Ret.)
 Proceeds from the book will benefit our nation’s Wounded Warriors.
 I will also have my first book on hand, “My Hero, My Son.”